majdeldin7/90DaysOfDevOps/main/day07/README.md

 ## Tasks

-1.  check the status of docker service in your system (make sure you completed above tasks, else docker won't be installed)
+1.  check the status of docker service in your system (make sure you completed above tasks, else docker won't be installed).

-2.  stop the service jenkins and post before and after screenshots
+2.  stop the service jenkins and post before and after screenshots.

-3.  read about the commands systemctl vs service
+3.  read about the commands systemctl vs service.

 eg. `systemctl status docker` vs `service docker status`

 For Reference, read [this](https://www.howtogeek.com/devops/how-to-check-if-the-docker-daemon-or-a-container-is-running/#:~:text=Checking%20With%20Systemctl&text=Check%20what%27s%20displayed%20under%20%E2%80%9CActive,running%20sudo%20systemctl%20start%20docker%20.)

-#### Post about this and bring your friends to this #90DaysOfDevOps challenge.
+#### Post about this and bring your friends to this #90_Days_Of_DevOps_Challenge.

 [← Previous Day](../day06/README.md) | [Next Day →](../day08/README.md)